Born 7 February 1975 in Munich (Germany), German nationality

 Main awards, distinctions and grants

-- Collaborative Grant of Paris School of Economics, awarded to F. Dietrich, M. Fleurbaey, J.-F. Laslier, G. Ponthière and S. Zuber for the project Normative Economics: Ethics, social norms, individual behaviour, and collective choice, 2017-21
+- Collaborative Grant from Paris School of Economics, awarded to F. Dietrich, M. Fleurbaey, J.-F. Laslier, G. Ponthière and S. Zuber for the project Normative Economics: Ethics, social norms, individual behaviour, and collective choice, 2017-21

 - Excellence Programme of Paris Sciences et Lettres (PSL), awarded to R. Sanver (leader), D. Bouyssou, F. Dietrich, J. Lang, J.-F. Laslier, M. Nunez, M. Ozturk and A. Touskias for the project Microbehavioural Foundations of Institutional Design, 2016-19

-- Project Grant of the French National Research Agency (Agence Nationale de la Recherche), awarded to S. Zuber (leader), K. Decancq, F. Dietrich, M. Fleurbaey and G. Pontière for the project Fairness in intertemporal economic environments with risk, 2013-6
+- Project Grant from the French National Research Agency (Agence Nationale de la Recherche), awarded to S. Zuber (leader), K. Decancq, F. Dietrich, M. Fleurbaey and G. Pontière for the project Fairness in intertemporal economic environments with risk, 2013-6

 - 5th Social Choice and Welfare Prize of the Society for Social Choice and Welfare, awarded to F. Dietrich and C. List at the Society’s general meeting in Moscow, 2010